Last Updated on March 9, 2021 by Julia Wilson

 What is in fluids?

-There are many types of IV fluids which may be colloid or crystalloid.
+Many types of IV fluids may be colloid or crystalloid.

 - Colloid solutions contain salts and larger insoluble molecules such as gelatin.
 Colloid solutions are restricted to the plasma.

 - Crystalloid solutions may also contain electrolytes.
 Crystalloid solutions can move around all of the body’s fluid compartments.

 These fluids are distributed to the intravascular space and have the same osmolarity as the cat’s red blood cells and plasma, meaning that the concentration of dissolved solutes (particles that are dissolved in a solvent, which in this case is water) is the same concentration as it is within the cells.
 This results in the movement of water into and out of the cells are balanced.
 Isotonic fluids are given to expand the intracellular space.

 Isotonic fluids increase volume.

 - 0.9% (also known as Normal Saline) saline solution is the most commonly used isotonic IV fluid used to treat cats.

 - Ringers solution typically contains potassium, calcium and sodium chloride.

 - Lactated Ringers contain sodium, chloride, potassium, calcium, sodium and lactate.